open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 **3.2.7 Key Destruction and Disposal**

-- Keys shall be securely destroyed when no longer needed
+- Cryptographic keys shall be securely destroyed as soon as they are no longer required for business or legal purposes.
-- Key destruction shall use cryptographically secure deletion methods
+- Key destruction shall use cryptographically secure deletion methods (e.g., cryptographic erasure, overwriting with random data multiple times).
-- HSMs shall perform secure key zeroization procedures
+- HSMs shall perform secure key zeroization procedures.
-- Physical destruction of key storage media shall be verified and documented
+- Physical destruction of media that stored keys shall be performed in accordance with the `Media Sanitization and Disposal Policy` and be verified and documented.
-- Key destruction activities shall be logged and audited
+- All key destruction activities shall be logged and auditable.

 **3.3 Digital Certificates and Public Key Infrastructure (PKI)**